jbrunton/jbrunton-aws.com-infra/README.md

 # jbrunton-aws.com-infra

-This repository uses Pulumi to provision shared infrastructure for applications I run on AWS, using the jbrunton-aws.com domain.
+This repository uses Pulumi to provision shared infrastructure for applications I run on AWS with the `jbrunton-aws.com` domain.

 ## Provided resources